ANDREWAHN-UK/Milestone-Three/TESTING.md

 The html validator returned the errors:
   * "End tag li seen, but there were open elements."
 This is because I forgot the end </a> on a couple of headings.
   *	"Section lacks heading.
 Consider using h2-h6 elements".
 This was on base.html.
 Adding a heading meant that heading was visible on all pages, obviously unwanted.
-So I removed the <section></section>, to no ill effect.
+So I removed the section element, to no ill effect.

 2. I used https://jigsaw.w3.org/css-validator/ to validate the CSS: